Liverpool's missing link: Fabinho's midfield return key to salvaging Reds' season | Goal.com

 Leipzig had their moments.
 Alisson Becker saved well from Dani Olmo early on, and Alexander Sorloth headed against the bar after the break, but overall Nagelsmann can have few complaints.
 Over the two legs, Liverpool were a level above.

-"I think we deserved to be knocked out," Nagellsmann said.
+"I think we deserved to be knocked out," Nagelsmann said.
 "Liverpool deserve to be in the quarter-finals."

 How far can this team go, one wonders?
 We have seen before, most memorably in 2005, that Liverpool can shrug off a disappointing league campaign and light up the big stage.
 The final that year, of course, was in Istanbul's Ataturk Stadum - and guess where this year's will be played?